firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 notes:
 Non-existing columns:
-By default if a column does not exist in the src it will produce nulls.
+By default if a column does not exist in the source file it will produce nulls.
 For CSV format it applies to missing fields as well.

 CSV: